10 Fun Things to do in Durham This Summer

 Early bird adult tickets are $25 for a single day and $40 for a two-day pass.
 After June 25, tickets are $35 per day and $60 for a two-day pass.
 Tickets for children 5-17 are $10 per day or $15 for a two-day pass.

-Festival of the Eno, also known as EnoFest, is an immersive experience featuring dozens of musical acts (over 60 artists across four stages!), local artisans, a juried craft show, water activities, and an international food court serving up everything from burgers to gyros.
+Festival for the Eno, also known as EnoFest, is an immersive experience featuring dozens of musical acts (over 60 artists across four stages!), local artisans, a juried craft show, water activities, and an international food court serving up everything from burgers to gyros.
 Net proceeds support the festival’s mission to conserve and protect the natural environment, culture and history of the Eno River basin.
 Parking is easy at the Durham County Memorial Stadium with air-conditioned buses running continuously throughout the day.
+Plan a full July Fourth weekend with our guide to all Durham's festivities over the long weekend.

 4. Celebrate Juneteenth with all of North Carolina

-Durham has the honor of hosting the official North Carolina Juneteenth Celebration on June 18 and 19.
+Durham has the honor of hosting the official North Carolina Juneteenth Celebration on June 15.
 Juneteenth commemorates the day in 1863 when the Emancipation Proclamation was finally read to enslaved African Americans in Texas.

 5. Move it, Move it with Lemurs

 No need to travel to Madagascar to see lemurs up close.
 Head to the Duke Lemur Center (DLC), the world's largest sanctuary for endangered lemurs outside their native home.
-In addition to virtual educational programs, DLC offers a variety of summer tours such as breakfast with the lemurs and a VIP behind-the-scenes experience.
+The Lemur Center is primarily a research facility, and as such, reservations are required to visit.
+In addition to virtual educational programs, DLC offers a variety of tours during the summer months, so now's the time to plan your trip.

 Walking With Lemurs Tour: